-I need money.
+1. I need money.
 I want to buy

-2. Can you spea ak foreign languages?
+2. Can you speak foreign languages?

-3. Unfortunately , I cannot take photos.
+3. Unfortunately, I can not take photos.

 4. Do you have tickets to Snowdonia?

 5. Is there in the classroom?

-6. Compare and contrast Snowdonia in Wales and a National Park in Wales and Alberta Alb
+Compare and contrast Snowdonia in Wales and a National Park in Ukraine.
+Use the phrases given below.